Home Learning set 9.3.18

 As a reward for hitting their Golden Ticket target, 6A chose to take part in a 'bake-off' style challenge.
 All the children seemed to enjoy it immensely and the judges, Mary berry and Paul Hollywood were also very pleased to take part!

-Numeracy: For the first few weeks of term 3, the children will be focusing on geomotry.
+Numeracy: In term four, the children will be focusing on measuremnent.
 The National Curriculum objectives that we will be focusing on are outlined below.
-The children will have an opportunity to practice skills learned in the classroom on their MyMaths homework.

 Curriculum Overview Term 3